-A “bolt from the blue” came from cousin Carmen Stifstad.
-She has about a dozen picture postcards from Smith Larson to her mother, Mabel Johnson.
+Cousin Carmen Stifstad shared with me a dozen picture postcards from Smith Larson to her mother, Mabel Johnson.
 Mabel was in turn the granddaughter of Kari Larsdatter Nesseth (who was sister to Ole Larson, but whom Aline and the rest of us had not known about until the 1980′s).

-This is hugely interesting.
-It is the first I have heard of any contact between Ole Larson’s family and that of Kari Larsdatter.
-Also the first I knew about Smith writing to anyone.
+This was my first inkling of any contact between Ole Larson’s family and that of Kari Larsdatter.
+Also the first and only writings.
 Smith and Mabel were first cousins, once removed (Mabel’s mother, Randine Nesseth Johnson, was his first cousin).
 The cards were sent between 1906 and 1910, when Smith was 30-34 years old.
 Here are some observations:

 She would have been a young girl of 10-12 years of age and must have been thrilled to get mail from such far away places.
 They don’t reveal much, but do give us an idea of where he was from 1906 to 1908.